 Owning a remote business can be suitable for those who love a challenge.

-And also for those willing to put a lot of time and effort to make that happen.
+And also for those willing to put a lot of time and effort into making that happen.
 Because building a remote business is one, if not, the most challenging way to get income online.

 Yet, it also has the highest earning potential and offers the most freedom in the long term.

 We’ve been remote business owners for the past 5 years and we wouldn’t trade it for the world.
 Here are some pros and cons from our experience, to help you figure out if this is the right choice for you:

 - Freedom to focus your business around your interests and the things you love.

 - No income ceiling.
 You can work until you reach a certain income on a steady basis, or keep working for more.

 - Your business goes anywhere you go.